billwear/billwear.github.io/index.md

 ##### 11:14
 Slow shower, prep, dress time.
 Semi-lazy up till this point, but now I need to get serious about stuff.

+##### 11:23
+Breakfast.
+Cold meatballs and double-buttered butter beans.
+It's my Virta diet, supposed to help me lose weight (that part has worked) and control Type 2 Diabetes without so much medication (that part we're still working on.)
+Feels like you're in a POW camp eating out of a small bowl of rice, but that's the SuperSizeMe American diet talking.